qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 ```

 ### Fixture
-`Fixture` provides convenient way to prepare test environment for specific test.
+`Fixture` provides a convenient way to prepare a test environment for a specific test.

-This example will open pdp page before test and clean cart after test
+This example will open the PDP page before the test and clean the cart after the test
 ```typescript
 import { Fixture } from '@qavajs/core';